omeka/omeka-s-enduser/docs/content/media.md

 This will open a menu below the button with the following options to filter the items in the drawer:

-- Filter by class: a dropdown where you can select any class provided by the vocabularies on the installation;
+- Filter by class: a dropdown where you can select any class provided by the vocabularies on the installation.
-- Filter by item set: a dropdown where you can limit the items displayed in the drawer to only those associated with a particular item set
+- Filter by item set: a dropdown where you can limit the items displayed in the drawer to only those associated with a particular item set.
 - Filter by item ID: a search field where you can input the ID of the item you want to use.
-You can find an item's ID in the url of it's edit page; if you are editing the item and the url is `admin/item/11547/edit` then the item's ID is 11547.
+You can find an item's ID in the url of its edit page; if you are editing the item and the URL is `admin/item/11547/edit` then the item's ID is 11547.

 ![options as above described](contentfiles/item_addresItem.png)

 Item resources also have an option for "Quick add".
 When this switch is flipped, all of the items in the drawer have a checkbox.
 You can use these checkboxes to add multiple items as a property at once.
-Note that you can only edit one property at a time, so all of the items must populate the same property (ex, Creator, Has Part).
+Note that you can only edit one property at a time, so all of the items must populate the same property (e.g. "Creator", "Has Part").

 ![a red arrow points to the slider button for "Quick add".
 The two items visible have an empty checkbox to the left of their representative thumbnail](contentfiles/items_quickadd.png)